steltenpower/PowerGists/README.md

-# PowerGists (or elevator pitches about cooperation without tech jargon)
+# PowerGists (or elevator pitches about cooperation, towards potential users/deciders easily scared off by tech-jargon)
-When you have just seconds to get non-tech-savvy potential users/deciders interested in what some technical subject can mean for improving cooperation.
+When you have just seconds to get non-tech-savvy potential users/deciders interested in what some technical subject can mean for improving cooperation.<br><br>
-Some 'gists' below might inspire to a script for a video clip,<br>

 Organisational first steps towards (data) quality and speed:
 ============================================================